wpyoga/openvz6-glibc-patch/ubuntu/18.04-bionic-glibc-2.31/README.md

 We need to use `full-upgrade` because the new libc6 package breaks a Recommends policy.
 It recommends `libidn2-0 (>= 2.0.5~)`, but that library version won't be available until we upgrade to Focal.

+## Notes

+You can use the `build.sh` and `release.sh` convenience scripts to build the packages and set up the local repo.

+You can also remove the individual diff files and modify the default variables in those scripts as needed.